ellakoa/postcard-poem/content/posts/the-grand-shaft.md

 title: A Well of Light.
 description: "What a fantastic bit of engineering.
 A triple spiral staircase, all three winding the same way around a central shaft, reaching up 140 feet.
-  The Grand Shaft is hidden in the beautiful White Cliffs of Dover.
-Illuminated by a well of light that cascades down the central shaft.
+  The Grand Shaft is hidden in the beautiful White Cliffs of Dover, illuminated by a well of light that cascades down the central shaft.
 How neat is that? "
 collection: Wonderful Britain
 aspect: landscape